FREE SHIPPING on orders over $75 International: over $250

 – Lu Yu, Classic of Tea: Origins and Rituals

 Green teas are known for their fresh flavor and health benefits.
-They are predominantly produced throughout China, Japan, Korea and Southeast Asia during the spring growing season, which runs from March through May.
+They are predominantly produced throughout China, Japan, Korea, and Southeast Asia during the spring growing season, which runs from March through May.

 The regional nuance, the season and time of harvest, the style of leaf and the plucking standard all become apparent when tasting the various types of green tea.

-Being by far China's most commonly drunk tea, it is also the most widely grown type of tea.
+As China's most commonly drunk tea, it is also the most widely grown type of tea.
 First recognized outside of China in the early 1900's, Chinese green teas quickly became very popular overseas.

 For centuries, the only type of tea available was green tea.